IALSA/wave-inclusion/README.md

-# wave-inclusion
+# Wave Inclusion study
+===
-How does the number of waves included into the analysis affect the conclusions from a longitudinal study?
+How does the number of waves included into the analysis affect the conclusions drawn from a longitudinal study?